bitbar/test-samples/samples/testing-frameworks/desktop-browsers/client-side/java/README.md

 Troubleshooting
 ===============

-* `SessionNotCreatedException: Full authentication is required to access this resource` usually means the Bitbar API key is missing, invalid, expired, or lacks the needed desktop access.
+* `SessionNotCreatedException: Full authentication is required to access this resource` usually means the BitBar API key is missing, invalid, expired, or lacks the needed desktop access.
 * `Failed to submit test run!
-No desktop browser matching Desired Capabilities` means the selected browser, platform, browser version, or Bitbar options do not match an available desktop environment.
+No desktop browser matching Desired Capabilities` means the selected browser, platform, browser version, or BitBar options do not match an available desktop environment.
 * If Maven appears to run stale code after editing the sample, use the `clean test-compile` command shown above so the test class is rebuilt before execution.